JLUrban/ParFDS/README.md

 Parameters are defined via an augmented FDS/GPyro syntax which is parsed in the code base.
 Variables in this syntax for these parametric studies are `{Variable_Name SWEEP First_Value, Second_Value, Number_Steps}`, where `SWEEP` is a protected word which lets ParFDS know that we will be attempting a linear parametric study in that variable.

 Parameters can be constrained by using the __optional__ keyword `axis` followed by the `axis_index`, an integer number denoting what group of swept parameters it belongs to.
-This is implemented with the following syntax: `{Variable_Name SWEEP First_Value, Second_Value, Number_Steps, axis, axis_index}`
+This is implemented with the following syntax: `{Variable_Name SWEEP First_Value, Second_Value, Number_Steps, axis, axis_index}`.
+Parameter sweeps without a specified axis will be treated as if they are unconstrained, unique axis (i.e. backwards compatible).

 The 'kwargs', dictionary sets things like:
   - 'test_name' - which is the prefix appended to all the generated FDS input files and folder names